msc-it/msc-it.github.io/index.md

 layout: default
 ---

-This site has resources for the MSc IT IDOL (Mumbai University) exams.
+> Links & resources for the MSc IT IDOL (Mumbai University) exams.
-Your contributions are more than welcome.

 ## Practicals - Part I